underscoreHasan/Tetris-Painter/README.md

 - As a user, I want to be able to control the orientation of Tetris blocks.
 - As a user, I want random Tetris blocks to be generated.
 - As a user, I want to be able to view what my current score is.
-- As a user, I want to be able to control the game using my keyboard.
+- As a user, I want to be able to control the painter using my keyboard.
 - As a user, I want to be able to place a block on a collection of placed blocks.
-- As a user, I want to be able to save the state of my game to file (if I so choose)
+- As a user, I want to be able to save the state of my painting to file (if I so choose)
-- As a user, I want to be able to be able to load the saved state of my game from file (if I so choose)
+- As a user, I want to be able to be able to load the saved state of my painting from file (if I so choose)

 ## Attributions:
 - The UI in this project draws inspiration from the implementation of the UI in TellerApp.